sidsatya/Table-API/README.md

 # Table-API
 A basic CRUD API using Node.js and MongoDB.
+Use postman to test the create, delete, and update methods.